Accelerate Breakthrough Research with Intuitive Sample Preparation

 - MULTIVAP Systems: For higher-throughput laboratories processing 40+ samples per batch, MULTIVAP evaporators offer automated or semi-automated operation with programmable temperature control and needle positioning.
 These systems are particularly valuable for large-scale flavor profiling projects or quality control applications.

-- MICROVAP: For small-volume samples in microcentrifuge tubes or microplates, MICROVAP evaporators provide a compact, efficient solution for life science and pharmaceutical applications that may include volatile compound analysis.
+- MICROVAP: For small-volume samples in microcentrifuge tubes, MICROVAP evaporators provide a compact, efficient solution for volatile compound analysis.

 - NITRO-GEN+ Generator: This reliable nitrogen generator produces up to 35 LPM of nitrogen from compressed air, eliminating the need for nitrogen cylinder storage and delivery.
 It's compatible with all Organomation nitrogen evaporators up to 100 sample positions and offers reduced operating costs and environmental impact.

-The combination of SAFE distillation and nitrogen blowdown evaporation represents a mature, reliable approach to flavor chemistry sample preparation.
-By separating the challenges of non-volatile removal (via SAFE) and precise concentration (via nitrogen evaporation), this workflow achieves what neither technique can accomplish alone: clean, concentrated extracts that faithfully represent the volatile aroma profile of complex food matrices.
+The combination of SAFE distillation and nitrogen blowdown evaporation represents a reliable approach to flavor chemistry sample preparation.
+By removing non-volatile components and precisely concentrating the extract, this workflow achieves what neither technique can accomplish alone: clean, concentrated extracts that capture the full volatile aroma profile of complex food matrices.

 About Organomation: For over six decades, Organomation has been the trusted partner for laboratories worldwide seeking reliable sample preparation solutions.
 Our nitrogen evaporation systems are used in environmental testing, pharmaceutical development, food safety, and flavor chemistry applications.
 From compact benchtop units to high-throughput automated systems, Organomation provides the tools researchers need to concentrate samples efficiently while maintaining integrity.